 Safford Peak Trail is a 2.5 mile moderately trafficked out and back trail located near Tucson, Arizona that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from September until May.
+The trail is primarily used for hiking and walking and is best used from September until May.

 Rugged Trek Up a Fun Peak This is a fun summit hike that begins at a little known spiritual nook, and climaxes with stunning 360 Degree views of Tucson's northwest basin.
 The trail begins at the stone church just west of the parking lot.
 From there, hike North of west until you pass through a wildlife barrirer.
 From there, the trail begins to accend the peak to your left.
 The trail forks often, but the key to bagging this summit is to always fork left unless it looks harder to the right.